Will You Be There (In the Morning)

 "Will You Be There (In the Morning)" is a song by American rock band Heart.
-The ballad was written by veteran songwriter and producer Robert John "Mutt" Lange, who was responsible for writing Heart's US number-two single "All I Wanna Do Is Make Love to You" in 1990, and was released as the first single from the band's 11th studio album, Desire Walks On (although "Black on Black II" was released to radio first).
+The ballad was written by veteran songwriter and producer Robert John "Mutt" Lange, who was responsible for writing Heart's "All I Wanna Do Is Make Love to You" in 1990, and was released as the first single from the band's 11th studio album, Desire Walks On (1993) (although "Black on Black II" was released to radio first).
 Unlike the majority of Heart songs, which feature Ann Wilson on lead vocals, the lead singer on the song is Nancy Wilson.
-The song was released in the United Kingdom in November 1993 and was released in the United States the following month.
+The song was released in the United Kingdom in November 1993 and in the United States the following month by Capitol Records.

-"Will You Be There" peaked at number 39 on the US Billboard Hot 100; it became the last song by Heart to enter the US top 40.
-Despite this, it was a top-20 Adult Contemporary success.
-Together with "You're the Voice", it is Heart's only song to perform better in the United Kingdom than the US, rising to number 19 on the UK Singles Chart.
-In Canada, the song reached number eight, giving Heart their eighth and final top-10 single, but it was not their last top-40 hit there.
+"Will You Be There" peaked at number 39 on the US Billboard Hot 100 and number 41 on the US Cash Box Top 100.
+It also peaked at number 19 on the UK Singles Chart and number eight in Canada.
 It additionally charted within the top 40 in Australia, Iceland, and New Zealand.